Home Hip Replacement

 Dr. H. John Cooper, a board-certified orthopedic surgeon, tells Drugwatch that each individual patient’s age, weight and medical conditions such as diabetes can affect a patient’s risk for complications following hip replacement.

 The risk of a specific complication “can be somewhere between 0% and 3% for somebody who’s healthy and in good shape,” Cooper explained.
-“There are risk factors that are greater than 20% in patients with the wrong sort of combination of risk factors.”
+“There are risk factors that are greater than 20% in unhealthy patients with the wrong sort of combination of risk factors.”

-To avoid complications, doctors may advise avoiding jogging, running or participating in high-impact sports following surgery.
+To avoid complications, some doctors may advise avoiding jogging, running or participating in high-impact sports following surgery.
 They may be able to swim, bike or perform other low-impact activities.
 Talk to your doctor about their specific recommendations for you.

 Alternatives to Hip Replacement